nci logo

-Create a table showing 5-year relative survival rates (calculated using 60 monthly intervals) for regional stage female breast cancer diagnosed between 1999 and 2005 in the SEER 17 Registries.
+Create a table showing 5-year relative survival (calculated using 60 monthly intervals) for regional stage female breast cancer diagnosed between 2011 and 2017 in the SEER 18 Registries.

-Display annual observed, expected, and relative cumulative rates in both summary and detailed life tables.
+Display annual observed, expected, and relative cumulative survival in both summary and detailed life tables.
+Include age standardized statistics in your analysis.
+This will include additional statistics in the summary page and additional age-specific detailed life pages.

-Adjust relative rates that are increasing or greater than 1.0.
+Adjust relative survival that is increasing or greater than 1.0.

 • Although the statistics are calculated using monthly intervals, in this exercise we are only displaying annual intervals in the cumulative summary tables.
 Annual statistics calculated monthly will differ from statistics calculated annually.

 • For survival, there are several standard selections that are available as check boxes for convenience.
-Some of these are required when using expected rate data in calculations (to calculate relative survival rates or the crude probability of death using expected survival).
+Some of these are required when using expected survival data in calculations (to calculate relative survival or the crude probability of death using expected survival tables).

-• When calculating relative survival, the rates can be greater than 1.0.
-This occurs when the observed survival for the cohort has a higher survival rate than the expected rates for that same age, race, sex and date at which age was coded.
-For example, relative survival rates for in situ female breast cancer are greater than 1.0.
+• When calculating relative survival, it can be greater than 1.0.
+This occurs when the observed survival for the cohort has a higher survival than the expected survival for that same age, race, sex and date at which age was coded.
+For example, relative survival for in situ female breast cancer is greater than 1.0.
 This could be attributed to the low mortality of the disease and an increase in medical care, which could lead to earlier diagnosis of other diseases.

-• Sometimes, the cumulative relative survival rates can be increasing over time, making it appear as if people are rising from the dead.
-This occurs when the observed survival for the cohort decreases more slowly than the expected rates for that same age, race, sex, and year group.
+• Sometimes, the cumulative relative survival can be increasing over time, making it appear as if people are rising from the dead.
+This occurs when the observed survival for the cohort decreases more slowly than the expected survival for that same age, race, sex, and year group.

 Step 1: Create a New Survival Session